URL path: Index page // Alkaline Phosphatase (ALP), Isoenzymes

 Determination of alkaline phosphatase isoenzymes is used to diagnose and monitor the treatment of diseases of the liver, bone, intestine, and parathyroid glands, to determine the cause of elevated serum alkaline phosphatase, and to differentiate between hepatic or bone causes.

 Alkaline phosphatase (ALP) is found in various tissues, including the liver, bone, intestine, and placenta.
-The serum alkaline phosphatase activity is derived from all isoenzymes from these tissues.
-Serum alkaline phosphatase measurement is used for the differential diagnosis of two groups of pathologies, hepatobiliary and bone diseases with elevated osteoblastic activity.
+Serum alkaline phosphatase activity is derived from all isoenzymes from these tissues.
+Serum alkaline phosphatase measurement is used for the differential diagnosis of two groups of pathologies: hepatobiliary and bone diseases with elevated osteoblastic activity.

 Increased ALP activity occurs in all forms of cholestasis, especially in obstructive jaundice.
-The liver's response to any form of biliary obstruction consists in the synthesis of more alkaline phosphatase than the adjacent bile duct.
+The liver's response to any form of biliary obstruction is to synthesize more alkaline phosphatase than the adjacent bile duct.

 ALP also increases in skeletal system disorders that have increased osteoblast activity and remodeling, such as Paget's disease, osteomalacia, fractures, and malignant bone tumors.